renode/renode/CONTRIBUTING.rst

 Issues
 ------

-Issues in the Renode  project are tracked in the `Github issues system <https://github.com/antmicro/renode/issues>`_.
+Issues in the Renode  project are tracked in the `GitHub issues system <https://github.com/antmicro/renode/issues>`_.

 We also use an internal issue tracker, so it is possible that some referenced issues are not publicly available.